BMHA Home Page

 Where to go for discussion and help

-BMHA plans to be at the Dayton HamVention 2020.
+BMHA will be at the Dayton HamVention 2020.

 Ending a 29-year run, BMHA did not have a forum at the 2019 Dayton HamVention